 In the 1996 film, Eddie Murphy plays the lead.
 He also plays the alternate persona.
 And a white celebrity fitness instructor...
 And his entire family (barring one child and one of the two grandparents).

-The sequel was actually called The Klumps, making Eddie Murphy's scenes with one actress and several of his own characters into the core of the film.
+The sequel of the Eddie Murphy version was actually called The Klumps, making Eddie Murphy's scenes with one actress and several of his own characters into the core of the film.

 Amazingly Embarrassing Parents: The Klumps when Sherman brings Carla over.
 They talk openly about sex, bodily functions, marriage, and other embarrassing topics, so much so that Sherman tries to slit his wrists with a butter knife.